By Glené Mynhardt, Ph.D.

-I support Senate Bill 420’s objective to set aside at least 10 percent of our state forests from logging to mature and turn over naturally as uneven-aged, old growth forests and want to explain why.?
+I support Senate Bill 420’s objective to set aside at least 10 percent of our state forests from logging to mature and turn over naturally as uneven-aged, old-growth forests and want to explain why.

 I was hired by Hanover College as a Biology Professor in 2013.
 I have extensive knowledge of insect diversity, having worked in several states and on numerous biological survey projects.
-Since being hired at Hanover College, I have established one of the most comprehensive insect collections any any small liberal arts college in the state of Indiana, which represents insects from our region, and recently, from Ecoblitz events sponsored by the Indiana Forest Alliance.
+Since being hired at Hanover College, I have established one of the most comprehensive insect collections any small liberal arts college in the state of Indiana, which represents insects from our region, and recently, from Ecoblitz events sponsored by the Indiana Forest Alliance.
 Insect collections are one of the only ways scientists can document both a physical and permanent record of species diversity over time, which is why this work is so important to me.

-My work with the Indiana Forest Alliance begin in summer of 2014, when I expected to gain some insights into insect diversity at Morgan-Monroe and Yellowwood State Forests.
+My work with the Indiana Forest Alliance began in the summer of 2014, when I expected to gain some insights into insect diversity at Morgan-Monroe and Yellowwood State Forests.
 After the first year of the Ecoblitz in 2014, and then again after 2015, I was hoping we would have a general understanding of the species richness (number of species) to be found in these forests.
 We limited our collecting only to sampling insects by hand (note that the beetle specialists used traps), both during the day and at night.
 No traps or other collecting methods were employed at this time, but it was clear, after we spent a few days both years at these locations, that we were barely sampling any of the existing insect diversity there.

 In the summer of 2016, we set up Malaise traps, designed to capture flying insects.
 Our goal was to better capture some of the diversity over not just a single weekend collecting event, but over the entire summer and into fall.
 When we brought samples back into my lab at Hanover, the sheer amount of insects was, and is, overwhelming.
 I had four students working with me in the lab to sort out specimens into what we propose are unique species.
 After 5-6 months of work in the lab, we still have very little idea of how many species we found, because of the challenge of identifying insects to species.
 What began as an effort to get a snapshot of the insect diversity in these areas has blossomed into a lifetime project!
 We have, very conservatively, collected many hundreds if not thousands of insects, all of which have to yet be identified by specialists.
 My expertise in beetles limits our abilities to do this quickly enough, which is why I am making the statement below.